There is one question our customers ask most in store:

 Don’t believe us, Jordan at New Balance would tell you exactly the same thing!

-And while we’re really not advocating an unnecessary new purchase, if you are looking for a change, look no further than our fantastic range of New Balance Shoes.
-Jordan at New Balance would tell you exactly the same thing!
+And while we’re really not advocating an unnecessary new purchase, if you are looking for a change, look no further than our fantastic range of Running Shoes.

 Finally – the best approach to this situation, if you want to completely avoid any risk of replacing your shoes too late, is to buy a second pair when you have done about 300 miles in your first pair.
 Slowly start to use the new ones on shorter runs to break them in; this can actually preserve the life of the old pair and result in more useful mileage overall.
 As both pairs get more time to recover and this, believe it or not, helps them to recover some of the microscopic air bubbles that are trapped in the midsole.